Skip to main content

 • Stroll along cliff-tops or black-sand beaches on the Snæfellsnes peninsula

-• Marvel at the Northern Lights.
+• See the Northern Lights.

 Find out more in our complete guide to Iceland.